Settings / AIS Sharing

 AIS Sharing has two sources of data.
 First, it provides access to all the feeds at the AIS Hub.
 AIS Hub is a cooperative way to get AIS data; people or organizations setup permanent AIS antennas and supply their feed to AIS Hub.
 In return AIS Hub sends that feed to the organizations.
 If you want to add AIS coverage for your area and it is not already provided, AIS Hub is one way to do that.

-Apple iPads and iPhones will normally turn off their cellular internet connection when they connect to a WiFi network.
+Devices such as Apple iPads and iPhones will normally turn off their cellular internet connection when they connect to a WiFi network.
 You can follow these instructions in order find different approaches to having both connections active at the same time.

 - AIS Sharing: Enable connection to AIS Sharing server.

 - Diagnostics: See diagnostics information on your connection to AIS Sharing.

 Hi-Res PPU Data